 Student Awarded Broadcaster Scholarship for Second Year

 Jordan Baldwin ’21 won his second-consecutive Student Broadcaster Scholarship from the Massachusetts Broadcasters Association (MBA) recently.
-Baldwin, a communication major at Worcester State, was one of nine Massachusetts residents who were awarded a $2,000 MBA scholarship.
-Criteria for awards include academic achievement, extracurricular and community involvement, and an essay about the . . .
+Baldwin, a communication major at Worcester State, . . .